mattcam3r0n/precision/notes.md

 * what would this do to obliques?  would it work the same?

 TODO
-* Delete Track not working
-* Add member color legend to charts
+* RESTORE POINTS? or some other way of recovering
+* Advanced Undo: see history of edits and restore to a certain point.
-* allow admin to make music public
+* Highlight count on timeline differently to make more obvious
-* filter nammb music... how to identify?
-    * assume public is nammb collection?
-* add tab to ChooseMusic dialog, for NAMMB collection
+* make auto-save optional, and let user specify time interval
+    * need a way to detect unsaved when leaving tab
+* embolden grid lines on even counts, eg 2/4, etc
+* print grid lines in pdf? option?
+* play with other ways of highlighting current count on timeline
+    * highlight whole block?
+    * is it possible to draw the numbers exactly on the line, rather than just after?
+    * rectangle around count #?
+* insert mode
+    * switch to flip between insert/overwrite mode
 * Maneuvers and Paths should overwrite everything from first turn on?
     * followers need to keep doing what they're doing until they reach leader
 * see John's Keep list